 Gloves shall be worn when handling acutely toxic chemicals.
-However, the handling of some acutely toxic chemicals will require chemical resistant gloves. workers shall review the MSDS for the acutely toxic agent and contact EHS for advice on glove selection.
+However, the handling of some acutely toxic chemicals will require chemical resistant gloves. workers shall review the SDS for the acutely toxic agent and contact EHS for advice on glove selection.

-- х.
-Hazard assessment Hazard assessment shall focus on proper use and handling procedures, the education of employees concerning the health risk posed by acutely toxic materials, and on the demarcation of designated areas. - Protective apparel xi.
+- Hazard assessment Hazard assessment shall focus on proper use and handling procedures, the education of employees concerning the health risk posed by acutely toxic materials, and on the demarcation of designated areas. - xi.
+Protective apparel coats, closed toed shoes, and long sleeved clothing shall be worn when handling acutely toxic chemicals.
+Additional protective clothing shall be worn if the possibility of skin contact is likely. - xii.
+Safety shielding

-- Safety shielding xii.
 Safety shielding is required any time there is a risk of explosion, splash hazard or a highly exothermic reaction.
 All manipulations of acutely toxic chemicals which pose this risk shall occur in a fume hood with the sash in the lowest feasible position.
-Portable shields, which provide protection to all facility occupants, are acceptable. - Safety shower xiii.
+Portable shields, which provide protection to all facility occupants, are acceptable.